Slaughter Lane Corridor

 - Location: Circle C Community Center (7817 La Crosse Ave, 78739)

 We encourage you to stop by and chat with members of the Slaughter Lane corridor team, who will be on-hand to answer questions and provide corridor updates.
 No formal presentation is planned, and you are welcome to come and go at your convenience.

 On Wednesday, August 22, 2018, we hosted an open house meeting from 5 p.m. to 8 p.m. at Bethany Lutheran Church, 3701 W Slaughter Ln, Austin, TX, 78749.
 At the meeting, we provided information about planned improvements for Slaughter Lane and got community feedback that will help refine the design of the improvements.

-If you were unable to attend, you still have an opportunity to review the informational materials from the open house and provide input using the links below.
+If you were unable to attend, you still have an opportunity to review the informational materials from the open house using the links below.

 If you would like to sign up to receive updates about Slaughter Lane or other roadways that are being improved by the 2016 Mobility Bond, click here.

 Please Note: The official comment period for the open house meeting closed on Thursday, September 6, 2018.
 While input provided after this date will be considered by the project team, it may not be captured as part of the official summary for the open house meeting, which will be posted on this webpage when it is available.

 If you would prefer to download a PDF of the preliminary improvements layout for Slaughter Lane, click here.

 Would you like to contact the Slaughter Lane corridor team?
 You can submit comments and/or questions in-person at the Corridor Program Office, 5202 East Ben White Boulevard, or by sending an email to email@example.com.

 In spring 2018, the Austin City Council approved a Corridor Construction Program that includes mobility, safety, and connectivity improvements on Slaughter Lane from FM 1826 to Vertex Boulevard.